|Organisation||European Lawyers in Lesvos (www.elil.eu)|

 The project is one of only a small number of legal assistance projects with permission to work in Moria Reception and Identification Center on Lesvos.
 It has been operational in Moria since early August 2016.
 Our work has two core elements.
 Our primary focus is the provision of one-on-one legal consultations to help applicants prepare for their first instance asylum admissibility/eligibility interviews – in doing this, we are the only legal assistance project that focuses on providing information, practical support and tailored advice for applicants at the first instance stage of the asylum process.
 We also provide assistance to adults and unaccompanied minors with regard to their family reunification applications.

-In total, we have provided assistance to over 1,800 cases so far, over 1,400 of which have received first instance interview advice from our volunteer lawyers.
-In total, we have assisted over 2,500 people.
+In total, we have provided assistance to over 1,950 cases so far, over 1,550 of which have received first instance interview advice from our volunteer lawyers.
+Overall, we have assisted over 2,800 people.
 All consultations are provided in our offices in Moria, to ensure privacy and confidentiality are preserved.

-There are currently around 3,500 people in Moria and almost all require legal assistance.
-To help provide this – and therefore ensure individuals are able to realise their rights – we need to secure additional funding.
+There are currently around 4,500 people in Moria and almost all require legal assistance.
+To help provide this – and therefore ensure individuals are able to realise their rights – we are looking to recruit a committed and experienced asylum lawyer to join our team in Lesvos, Greece to provide legal assistance to applicants for international protection.

 Skills and experience required